intel/pepc/CONTRIBUTING.md

 **Guidelines:**

 - For one-line docstrings, keep the closing `"""` on the same line (e.g., `"""Return the value."""`)
-- For multi-line docstrings, put the closing `"""` on a separate line
+- For multi-line docstrings, put both the opening and closing `"""` on their own separate lines
 - Do not repeat information that is already clear from the function signature and summary
+- Do not repeat the type in `Args:`, `Returns:`, or `Yields:` sections.
+The type is already expressed in the function signature annotations.
 - Prefer putting additional details in the `Notes:` section as bullet points rather than in

   paragraph form